begginer-art/Cafe-Sales-Data-Cleaning-Exploratory-Data-Analysis/README.md

-# Cafe-Sales-Data-Cleaning-Analysis-Project
+# Cafe Sales Data Cleaning & Exploratory Data Analysis
-This project analyzes cafe transaction data to identify revenue drivers, customer ordering patterns, and product performance.
-The dataset initially contained significant data quality issues including missing values, inconsistent product identifiers, invalid dates, and corrupted transaction fields.
+This project demonstrates an end-to-end SQL workflow for cleaning, validating, and analyzing a café sales dataset containing 10,000 transactions.
+The objective was not only to prepare the data for analysis but also to answer practical business questions regarding product performance, category strategy, revenue trends, and data quality.